kendrickassignment/cae-animals/PRODUCT_DOCS.md

 The PDF is parsed into text with page markers preserved.
 The system estimates token count and truncates intelligently if needed (keeping the beginning and end of the document where commitments and disclaimers tend to live).
 An adversarial prompt frames the AI as a skeptical auditor.
 The fast model scans first; if risk indicators trip the escalation threshold, the reasoning model takes a second, deeper pass.
 The AI's output is then validated, corrected if needed, deduplicated, and stored.

 After successful analysis, the source PDF is deleted from the server.
-The analyst still has their original file â€” the server doesn't need to keep it.
+The analyst still has their original file — the server doesn't need to keep it.

 **What this means for analysts:** Upload a report, click analyze, get results in under 5 minutes.
 The findings include exact page numbers and quotes you can cite directly in a meeting.
-If the system detects something concerning, it automatically runs a deeper analysis â€” you don't have to decide which model to use.
+If the system detects something concerning, it automatically runs a deeper analysis — you don't have to decide which model to use.

 **Acceptance Criteria:**
 - Completes within 5 minutes for a 200-page document